How to Win Your Girl Back

 So, since you're working on your own self-evaluation, giving her the space, and generally just not directly communicating with your ex-girl, you may be left with the question: What if she gets another boyfriend?

-Well, the bottom line— know that if she does happen to start talking to another guy and ultimately start dating him, it doesn't mean it's over for you.
+Well, you should know that if she does happen to start talking to another guy and ultimately starts dating him, it doesn't mean it's over for you.
 As much as it will hurt you to see her with another guy, you have to be strong and continue doing what you've been doing.

 - What if the guy is Prince Charming or Mr. Perfect, though?
 Still, you shouldn't worry too much.
 Often times, the guy that comes after you is a rebound.
 Yes, she may seem to really love the guy, but what she really likes is the wonderful change.
 But, if he turns out to be the right person for her after all, this may mean that you'll have to let her go and take your lessons for your next great love.
 It can't be with this girl if she isn't loving you back—love requires both people to feel it, after all.